-I have read and understand the following:
+I have read and understood the following:

-- 1. Students are responsible to review updates to the student handbook - ➤ I have read and reviewed the updated student handbook changes - 2.
-Students are responsible to review the student handbook at the beginning of each quarter. - 3.
-Nursing Student Handbook - > Evaluation and Grading Policy for Theory, Clinical, and Lab - Decimal Grading System - SCC Nursing Social Media Policy - > Invasive Procedure Consent Form - 4.
-SCC Student Policies Handbook: Washington Administrative Standard of Conduct for Students: CCS Student Code of Conduct - 5.
-Students are responsible to review the course syllabus for each nursing course.
+- 1. Students are responsible for reviewing updates to the student handbook - I have read and reviewed the updated student handbook changes. - 2.
+Students are responsible for reviewing the student handbook at the beginning of each quarter. - 3.
+Nursing Student Handbook

+Evaluation and Grading Policy for Theory, Clinical, and Lab

+- Decimal Grading System

+- SCC Nursing Social Media Policy

+- > Invasive Procedure Consent Form

+- 4. SCC Student Policies Handbook: Washington Administrative Standard of Conduct for Students: CCS Student Code of Conduct

+5. Students are responsible for reviewing the course syllabus for each nursing course ) .

 Student (PLEASE PRINT):

 Student Signature:

 Date: